EKGF/ekg-method/docs/objective/modularity.md

 costs compared to other similar projects took up to 10 or 20 years and cost much more that initially expected.
-This radical difference stems from a number of decisions that Melis’ took before starting this project:
+This radical difference stems from a number of decisions that Melis took before starting this project:

 - **No monuments**: Monuments and other forms of signature architecture can be found in many subway stations but they are